albertovalzgris/markdown-cv/index.md

 `2022`
 **On the shores of tidal development.
 A grounded analysis of the Belt and Road Initiative in Piraeus, Greece**
 Workshop presentation. *Comparative dialogues on the infrastructure-led urbanization of Global China*.
-Malmo, Sweden.
+Malmö, Sweden.
 <br>

 `2022`